Do your hands hurt from arthritis or another health issue? These patterns, exercises, and equipment may help when knitting is a struggle

 Preemie hats/clothing: This is probably the number one suggestion, and it’s a good one.
 If you struggle with knitting, preemie hats and other clothing are great choices because they don’t require a lot of knitting time.
-One Facebooker linked to this page of 35 free knitting patterns for preemies!
+Below are two free preemie pattern collections for your perusal:

 Squares: Blanket/afghan squares are, of course, a charity knitting staple because it takes so little time to knit them.
-KasCare (formerly known as Knit-a-Square) has a great, easy pattern for an 8″ x 8″ square .
+Knit-a-Square has a great, easy pattern for an 8″ x 8″ square .
 Other square patterns can be found on this page (scroll down a little to get to the squares).

-Other Possibilities: Other suggestions incuded mittens, plain small teddy bears, and cat toys.
+Other Possibilities: Other suggestions included mittens, plain small teddy bears, and cat toys.
 Depending on how compromised one’s hand(s) might be, any of these could be good alternatives.
 Pattern possibilities are linked below.

 Special Patterns: Knitted Flat Preemie Hats

 When knitting is a struggle because you have hand pain, circular knitting can be especially difficult.
 So I found several preemie hat patterns that you can knit flat.